ssala7/ssala7.github.io/Readme.md

-This repo is used as resume vai github page.
+This repo is used as resume via github pages.